 Once per semester we hold statewide Collegiate DECA conferences.
 This is a great place to meet other Arizona Collegiate DECA students.
 The Fall Leadership Conference includes an induction ceremony, professional development workshops, and practice competitions.
 The State Conference in the spring includes a guest speaker, more professional development workshops, a judges panel discussion, and state competitions.
 The competitions are judged by experts in their fields.
 Some students come to the conference for the networking and professional development only.
 The academic competitions are fun, once you get over your nerves.
 That’s why we have a practice competition in the fall.
 You don’t have to be the best student in the world to do well at these competitions.
 There are many different types of competitions in many different areas.
 Students with a combination of real-life experience and education do very well.
 You have to be a paid member of Collegiate DECA to attend these conferences and sign up in advance either on the Collegiate DECA bulletin board in the AP Building or by e-mailing Sue Sandblom at email@example.com.
 Click on the “Conferences” tab for more details.

-Those students that place in the top three at State Conference are eligible to attend the International Career Development Conference (ICDC), where they will attend professional development workshops related to their chosen field and compete against students from Canada, Mexico, and the U.S. This is a very exciting event.
+Those students that place in the top four at State Conference are eligible to attend the International Career Development Conference (ICDC), where they will attend professional development workshops related to their chosen field and compete against students from Canada, Mexico, and the U.S. This is a very exciting event.
 SCC has paid for me to take students each year since our club started.
 The event is held in April and the location varies.
-In 2010 I took three students to Louisville, Kentucky, in 2011 I took three students to Orlando, Florida, in 2012 I took three students to Salt Lake City, Utah and in 2013, I took eight students to Anaheim, California.
-I will be taking twelve students to Washington DC this school year.
+In 2010 I took three students to Louisville, Kentucky, in 2011 I took three students to Orlando, Florida, in 2012 I took three students to Salt Lake City, Utah, in 2013, I took eight students to Anaheim, California, and in 2014 I took twelve students to Washington DC.
+In the 2014-15 school year the event will be back in Orlando.
 SCC students have done very well in the past, coming in as high as second place overall!
 Click on the “Conferences” tab for more details.

 To be able to make all of these things happen, we have to find ways to fundraise.
 In the past we have held a garage sale and have volunteered at a Phoenix Coyotes hockey game.
 During the 2012-2013 school year, DECA volunteered at the High School DECA Fall Conference.
 We raised money and were invited to attend a Phoenix Suns game after the event.
 We are always looking for ways to raise money.
 Click on the “Fundraising” tab for more details.

 An active club requires organization and planning by both students and advisor.
 Students who want to be very actively involved in Collegiate DECA @ SCC have the opportunity to develop leadership skills by holding officer positions.
 Each year we select a President, Vice President, Treasurer, and Secretary.
-Click on the “Officers” tab for a list of officer’s duties and to see who your 2013-14 officers are.
+This year’s President is Joey Davis.
+The offices of Vice President, Treasurer, and Secretary will be filled at the beginning of the fall semester.
+Click on the “Officers” tab for a list of officer’s duties and let me know if you are interested in applying for a position.

 As a member, you can be as involved as you want to be.
 If you just want to join and just attend the industry visits that is fine.
 For some students, that is all they have time for.
 However, you get out of it what you put in, so the more involved you are the better.
 What are you waiting for?
 Join today!